devanteayris/Automated-Attendance-System/README.md

 # Automated Attendance System

-**Note: The frontend code will interact with my database for now until I update the frontend code with environment variables for Heroku and build it with webpack**
+**Note for Heroku Deployers: The frontend code will interact with my database for now until I update the frontend code with environment variables for Heroku and build it with webpack, so please wait until that's done and use the live version currently at https://face-records.herokuapp.com/**

  Automated attendance system featuring Facial Recognition as it's main core, hosted as a web app.